amolchoudhari12/Filtrum/README.md

 **Author:** Amol
 **Role:** Software Architect & Developer
 **Built for:** Commercial deployment
+**Timeline:** 2008 – 2019
 **Status:** Legacy Project — Foundation of my enterprise architecture journey

 ---

 ## 💬 Reflections

 > “FiltrumTAXInvoice was more than just a project — it was the moment I realized I could independently design and deliver real enterprise applications.
-It planted the seed for every product idea that followed.”
+> Running flawlessly for almost a decade without support wasn’t just a technical win — it was a statement of reliability, simplicity, and strong fundamentals.”

 ---